peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note11>(11)</sup> The hue angle is in radians, and the angle is 0 or greater and less than 2&pi;.
 Radians can be converted to degrees by multiplying by `180 / pi`.
 Degrees can be converted to radians by multiplying by `pi / 180`.</small>

-<small><sup id=Note12>(12)</sup> In interior and architectural design, Y is also known as _light reflectance value_ (LRV), provided the XYZ color is such that Y ranges from 0 for black to 100 for white.</small>
+<small><sup id=Note12>(12)</sup> In interior and architectural design, the luminance factor multiplied by 100 is also known as _light reflectance value_ (LRV).</small>

 <small><sup id=Note13>(13)</sup> Although the D65/2 white point is the usual one for sRGB, another white point may be more convenient in the following cases, among others:
 - Using the white point `[0.9642, 1, 0.8249]` can improve interoperability with applications color-managed with International Color Consortium (ICC) version 2 or 4 profiles (this is the D50/2 white point given in CIE Publication 15 [before it was corrected](https://lists.w3.org/Archives/Public/public-colorweb/2018Apr/0003.html)).
-- The printing industry uses the D50 illuminant widely, including in CIELAB.</small>
+- The printing industry uses the D50/2 white point or a very similar white point widely, including in CIELAB.</small>

 <small><sup id=Note14>(14)</sup> Further details on chromatic adaptation transforms are outside the scope of this document.
 (See also E. Stone, "[The Luminance of an sRGB Color](https://ninedegreesbelow.com/photography/srgb-luminance.html)", 2013.)</small>